Document

 Which documents are required to claim deduction under section 80GGB?

-You need the receipt of donation, which shall include name, address, PAN, TAN, registration number of donor and mode of payment, amount.
+You need the donation receipt, which should include the donor's name, address, PAN, TAN, registration number, mode of payment, and amount.

 What is the maximum deduction available under section 80GGB?